sybernix/lang-exchange-lk/docs/thesis.md

 All Sri Lankans who want to learn a second language.
 They should have access to the internet and basic IT knowledge.

-#### 3.1.4 Functionality
+#### 3.1.4 Functional Requirements

-*   Users should be able to sign up and create a learning profile
+*   Users shall be able to sign up and create a learning profile
-*   User should be able to find matching language partners
+*   User shall be able to find matching language partners
-*   User should be able to send and receive message to a language partner
+*   User shall be able to send and receive message to a language partner
-*   User should be able to post text, and photo posts
+*   User shall be able to post text, and photo posts
-*   Posts by others learning the same language should be discoverable
+*   Posts by others learning the same language shall be discoverable
-*   Messages in other languages should be translated and shown alongside in the chat window
+*   Messages in other languages shall be translated and shown alongside in the chat window
-*   System should suggest best matching language partners based on compatibility
+*   System shall suggest best matching language partners based on compatibility
-*   User should get notification about new followers
+*   User shall get notification about new followers
-*   User should be able to edit his personal information
+*   User shall be able to edit his personal information
-*   User should be able to upload profile picture and cover picture
+*   User shall be able to upload profile picture and cover picture
-*   User should be able to see posts by the partners he or she follows
+*   User shall be able to see posts by the partners he or she follows
-*   User should be able to view an introduction text, pictures, posts, language information, age, sex, and city of other users by visiting their profile
+*   User shall be able to view an introduction text, pictures, posts, language information, age, sex, and city of other users by visiting their profile
-*   User should be able to filter potential partner discovery with city, sex, and age range
+*   User shall be able to filter potential partner discovery with city, sex, and age range

 #### 3.1.5 Development Responsibility